launchdarkly/ruby-server-sdk-ai/examples/README.md

 We've built a simple console application that demonstrates how LaunchDarkly's Ruby AI SDK works.

 Below, you'll find the build procedure.
-For more comprehensive instructions, you can visit your [Quickstart page](https://docs.launchdarkly.com/home/ai-configs/quickstart) or the [Python reference guide](https://docs.launchdarkly.com/sdk/ai/ruby).
+For more comprehensive instructions, you can visit your [Quickstart page](https://docs.launchdarkly.com/home/ai-configs/quickstart) or the [Ruby reference guide](https://docs.launchdarkly.com/sdk/ai/ruby).

 This demo requires Ruby 3.0 or higher.